github/codeql/docs/codeql/codeql-language-guides/data-extensions-to-model-java-dependencies.rst

 - ``sourceModel(package, type, subtypes, name, signature, ext, output, kind, provenance)``.
 This is used to model sources of potentially tainted data.
 - ``sinkModel(package, type, subtypes, name, signature, ext, input, kind, provenance)``.
 This is used to model sinks where tainted data maybe used in a way that makes the code vulnerable.
 - ``summaryModel(package, type, subtypes, name, signature, ext, input, output, kind, provenance)``.
 This is used to model flow through elements.
 - ``neutralModel(package, type, name, signature, kind, provenance)``.
-This is similar to a summary model but used to model the flow of values that have only a minor impact on the data flow analysis.
+This is similar to a summary model but used to model the flow of values that have only a minor impact on the dataflow analysis.

 The extensible predicates are populated using data extensions specified in YAML files.
 For more information about extensible predicates, see ":doc:`extensible-predicates`."